MonashSmartStructures/ospgrillage/_sources/rst/PostProcessing.rst.txt

 --------------------------------------

 After analysis, results are obtained using :func:`~ospgrillage.osp_grillage.OspGrillage.get_results` function.
-The following example extracts results for all defined analysis.
+The following example extracts results for all defined analysis of ``example_bridge``.

 .. code-block:: python